eralpship/web-dev-workshop/docs/graphql-mutations.md

 }
 ```

 Now when you go to `localhost:8000/hype/robots` you should be able to click on the rows.
-Clicking a row should take you to the details of that robot.
+Clicking a row should take you to the details of the selected robot.

 ![robot details page](assets/robot-details-page-1.png)

-We need an UI to be able to assign a robot to service area so let's create a Dialog.
+We need an UI to be able to assign a robot to a Service Area so let's create a Dialog.

-We can build a dialog using `Select` and `Dialog` components from MUI.
+We can build a dialog using `Select` and `Dialog` components from MUI:

 **src/components/AssignRobotDialog.tsx**